Neuronautix/metadatapp.net/index.md

 ### **Laurent Huzard** - The Backbone
-Laurent, our Backend Developer, is an exceptional debugger and the backbone of our project.
+Laurent, our Lead Backend Developer, is an exceptional debugger and the backbone of our project.
 With a strong background in PHP (Symfony and API platform), he excels at utilizing structured and efficient frameworks to enhance and strengthen our code architecture.
 His expertise is instrumental in driving our project’s success!

 ---